 She would go on to write about the community pie social (which raised $18.00 and was given to the town minister Mr. Bishop), the singing school (which was progressing favourably), that Mr. Ogilvie purchased a fine cow, and that a lost boat was found at Ogilvie’s Wharf and hopefully returned to its owner.

 These little snippets tell of a quiet, ordinary, 19th century Nova Scotia community where everyone knows each other’s business.
 Through her column, Theresa gave the outside world a glimpse into Burlington as a community.

 William Robinson was assumed guilty and immediately tried and hung for the murder (and was the last man to be hanged in Kings County).
-Letters found a century later have since added voice, character, complexity, and dimension to this small town farming mother and the days leading up to her death.
+Letters found a century later [link no longer available] have since added voice, character, complexity, and dimension to this small town farming mother and the days leading up to her death.

 The community still hasn’t forgotten these events and in the cemetery is a memorial to Theresa and her life.
 Some of her remains are buried in the cemetery, possibly near her sister Charlotte Armstrong.
 Her arms and legs were never found and have (of course) led to all kinds of local ghost stories.